-Dazaifu Temmangu, shrine of Sugawara-no-Michizane - the god of scholars - is in this area, along with Komyozenji Temple (also called Kokedera Temple) and the Kyushu National Museum.
+Dazaifu Temmangu, a famous shrine enshrining Sugawara-no-Michizane - the god of scholars - is in this area, along with Komyozenji Temple (also called Kokedera Temple) and the Kyushu National Museum.
 In front of the gate to Dazaifu Temmangu, there are gourmet spots where you can snack on treats like umegae mochi and Onigawara monaka.

-There are more than 50 flights a day from Haneda Airport to Fukuoka through ANA, JAl, Skymark, and Starflyer; there are 12 flights a day from Narita Airport through ANA, JAL, Jetstar, and Peach.
+There are more than 50 flights a day from Haneda Airport to Fukuoka through ANA, JAL, Skymark, and Starflyer; there are around 12 flights a day from Narita Airport through ANA, JAL, Jetstar, and Peach.
 The flight is two hours long.